Germany to seek penalties as Airbus A400M deliveries lag

-BERLIN A sixth new Airbus (AIR.PA) A400M military transporter plane is due to land in Germany on Wednesday, with another likely to follow before the year's end, but Airbus faces penalties for the late deliveries, the German defence ministry said on Tuesday.
+BERLIN Dec 13 A sixth new Airbus A400M military transporter plane is due to arrive in Germany on Wednesday, with another likely to follow before the year's end, but Airbus faces penalties for the late deliveries, the German defence ministry said on Tuesday.

-The European multinational A400M programme is years behind schedule, with Germany's share of the costs having risen to 9.6 billion euros (8 billion pounds) from an initial estimate of 8.1 billion euros, according to a ministry report to parliament.
+The European multinational A400M programme is years behind schedule, with Germany's share of the costs having risen to 9.6 billion euros ($10.2 billion) from an initial estimate of 8.1 billion euros, according to a ministry report to parliament.

-Each plane is now estimated to cost 181 million euros, up from an initial 153 million, the report said.
+Each of the planes are now estimated to cost 181 million euros, up from an initial 153 million, the report said.

 According to the original delivery plan, Germany should have received 11 A400Ms in 2016, and should have a total of 17 planes altogether.
 Instead, it will have seven at year's end.